-Please note that cameras, sound or video recording equipment, smartphones or other similar equipment, electronic devices, large bags, briefcases or packages
+Please note that cameras, sound or video recording equipment, smartphones or other similar equipment, electronic devices, large bags, briefcases or packages may not be allowed (or their use may be restricted) in the meeting room.
+Security measures at the Annual General Meeting may also include bag searches and hand-wand searches.

-🝳 How do I vote?
+How do I vote?